joinmarket-webui/jamdocs/docs/software/installation.md

 You should be able to install Jam with one click if you are running any of the above.
-Except for RaspiBlitz and RaspiBolt, where you'll need to use the command line.
+Except for RaspiBolt, where you'll need to use the command line.

 You can also do a [manual installation](#manual-installation).